bpcalaway/FastAPIExample/README.md

 - Any kind of UI work for deciding which song you want
 - Specifics for the map

-In order to start this you'll need python 3.13 and pip.
-Then run 'pip install fastapi' and 'pip install "fastapi[standard]"'.
+In order to start this you'll need python 3.12, pip, and pipenv.
+Then run 'pipenv shell'.
 After that, you can run it locally with 'fastapi dev app.py' and check the endpoints on localhost:8000/docs